Have you been curious to learn how you can use Machine Learning in Python for algorithmic trading?

 First, let us split the data into the input values and the prediction values.
 Here we pass on the OHLC data with one day lag as the data frame X and the Close values of the current day as y.
 Note the column names below in lower-case.

-In this example, to keep the Python machine learning tutorial short and relevant, I have chosen not to create any polynomial features but to use only the raw data.
 If you are interested in various combinations of the input parameters and with higher degree polynomial features, you are free to transform the data using the PolynomialFeature() function from the preprocessing package of scikit learn.

 Now, let us also create a dictionary that holds the size of the train data set and its corresponding average prediction error.

-Getting the best fit parameters to create a new function
+Getting the best-fit parameters to create a new function

 I want to measure the performance of the regression function as compared to the size of the input dataset.
-In other words, I want to see if by increasing the input data, will we be able to reduce the error.
+In other words, I want to see if, by increasing the input data, we will be able to reduce the error.
 For this, I used for loop to iterate over the same data set but with different lengths.

 (Hint: It is a part of the Python magic commands)